Chronology of Events relating to the Bella Street Pumphouse

 Chronology of Events

-1914 Oct.
-The Inspector of Mine ordered that the pumps cease operating due to the continued influx of gas from the Thames Deep Level Crosscut.
+The Inspector of Mines ordered that the pumps cease operating due to the continued influx of gas from the Thames Deep Level Crosscut.
 An official of the Mines Department then took over control of the plant.

 Auction of plant and machinery ordered by the Mines Department.